 - Don’t just go with the flow.
 You are here to learn so don’t just sit there waiting for them to tell you what to do: ask questions, spot problems, offer to work on solutions, propose your help here and there…

-- If you are asked to serve coffee and print documents all days, remember that it will always be exclusively your fault: the purpose of an internship is also to get you stand up for what you want and believe.
+- If you are asked to serve coffee and print documents every day, remember that it will always be exclusively your fault: the purpose of an internship is also to get you to stand up for what you want and believe.
 Self-respect should lead you to clarify your position if the organisation is not treating you as they should.

 It is a very good article!
-I like it :)posted 6 months ago by Alexandra
+I like it :)